 The long, twisted shaft means it’s a perfect design for cocktail making and for the user alike.
 Bar spoons are often used with a stirring glass and then poured into the serving glass.
 There are a few different variations of the Bar spoon including, the European, American and Japanese and each have slight differences in style and function, so be sure to read up more about them.

+What is a jigger?
+We're sure you're wondering this and given its name, it's no surprise.
 Everyone’s seen a bartender using one of these, and probably assume it’s just called a ‘cocktail measurer’.
-In fact, its name is a ‘Jigger’ and can be found in every bar on the planet without fail.
+In fact, its name is a ‘jigger’ and can be found in every bar on the planet without fail.
 Jiggers are the bar tool used to measure out liquids accurately when making cocktails.

 If a cocktail requires very specific amounts of several ingredients to balance its harmony of flavours, use the jigger.
 Their double-ended design means bartenders can pour out a single or double shot quickly.
 There may be slight variations in appearance but the jigger measurements and function remains the same.